rhwood/jinputvalidator/README.md

 - __UNKNOWN__, a non-failure state, which defaults to a light blue question mark in a circle.
 - __WARNING__, a failure state, which defaults to a yellow-orange exclamtion mark in a triangle.

+When a status is set to a "failure state" `InputVerifier.verify(Component c)` returns `false`, while for "non-failure states" that method returns `true`.

 ![Nimbus L&F Screenshot](wiki/images/all-nimbus.png)

 ## Usage